iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 .. image:: ../_static/vertiq_testing_tool_pictures/added_volts_metric_example.png

 To plot only the *drive_volts* metric, uncheck the *volts* metric.
-This will hide that metric on the plot, so only the *drive_volts* metric will be visible.
+This will hide that metric on the plot so only the *drive_volts* metric will be visible.

 .. image:: ../_static/vertiq_testing_tool_pictures/hide_volts_example.png

 Note that the position of the y-axes is determined by the order of the metrics in the metrics list.
-Because *volts* is the first metric in the list its y-axis will be on the left and all other metrics will have their y-axes on the right, even when the first metric is hidden.
+Because *volts* is the first metric in the list, its y-axis will be on the left and all other metrics will have their y-axes on the right, even when the first metric is hidden.
 To remove a metric from the metrics list, right click on it and select 'Remove'.
 If *volts* is removed, *drive_volts* will be the first metric in the list and will move its y-axis to the left, as can be seen below.

 .. image:: ../_static/vertiq_testing_tool_pictures/removed_volts_metric_example.png

 Now that the plot is set up to plot only *drive_volts*, we can see how the value changes as we command the module.
 Select the Voltage Input tab on the left-hand side of the tool.
 Set the 'Target Voltage' to 3.00 and click 'Send Command'.
-The module will ramp up to 3 volts over the next 5 seconds specified by the 'Ramp Time' value.
+The module will ramp up to 3 volts over the next 5 seconds as specified by the 'Ramp Time' value.
 After 5 seconds, the module should now have a constant, 3V, drive voltage.
 The plot of *drive_volts* shows this ramp and final setpoint, as shown below.

 .. image:: ../_static/vertiq_testing_tool_pictures/voltage_input_command_example.png